Visit South Queensferry, Edinburgh

 The boat also disembarks at Inchcolm Island if you choose to get off and explore the old abbey and get closer to the puffins for some better photo’s.

-There are plenty of establishments in the Ferry and most with good reputations.
+There are plenty of establishments in Queensferry and most with good reputations.
 Have a pint of Jaipur at The Hawes Inn – an old 18th century drinking hole mentioned by both Robert Louis Stevenson in the book Kidnapped and Sir Walter Scott.
 In the winter you can cozy up in front of the fire, in the summer you can take in the views from their beer garden, either way you’re reliving history from some of the greats!

 Or, if you didn’t get your mussels at The Wee Restaurant over the water, then The Railbridge Bistro won’t disappoint.
 The window seats have great views and they sell local art work from their walls.

 The kids would be happy with an ice-cream from The Parlour on the High Street – a high end sweet shop with the loveliest of welcomes.

-So, there you have it – the perfect day-trip from Edinburgh and the tiniest of villages brimming with history and things to do.
-Local transport links into the city are pretty good too if you wanted to make it your base for further exploration – Orocco Pier Hotel is the prime spot for accommodation in South Queensferry – a modern boutique style hotel with lovely rooms and views of the water and the bridges.
+So, there you have it – the perfect day-trip to South Queensferry, Edinburgh.
+One of the tiniest villages near Edinburgh brimming with history and things to do.
+Local transport links into Edinburgh are pretty good too if you wanted to make it your base for further exploration.
+Orocco Pier Hotel is the prime spot for accommodation in South Queensferry – a modern boutique style hotel with lovely rooms and views of the water and the bridges.
 And, if you are here for longer be sure to check out some of the local beaches, Cramond and Hopetoun House too, there is plenty to do and see around the city of Edinburgh.

-Have you been?
+Have you been to South Queensferry?
 I’d love to hear your thoughts…